RMV Scillonian III: Schedule

 During her months of operation, Scillonian III follows a regular schedule.
 The ferry normally sails six days a week from Monday to Saturday, typically leaving Penzance at 09:15 am and arriving in Hugh Town around 12:00 noon, which means a sailing time of approximately 2 hours 40 minutes.
 This is the vessel's standard schedule, which only sees occasional variations on Saturdays.
-On most days, when Scillonian III sails from the UK mainland at 09:15 am, she will stay in Hugh Town until 16:30 pm.
+On most days, when Scillonian III sails from the UK mainland at 09:15, she will stay in Hugh Town until 16:30.

 On some occasions, when changing tides or weather forecasts affect her sailings so that she has to leave Penzance at about 10:30, she will leave Hugh Town again around 15:00, and on the few days when she needs to sail from Penzance at about 08:30, she will depart Hugh Town at about 11:15.
 Times and dates may also change due to school holidays, special occasions and unexpected events.
 Two sailings a day, Sunday or night sailings are rare and usually only arranged by the Steamship Company when an exceptionally high number of passengers depend on the ferry service.
 This may be the case on busy weekends at the start of the summer season, around the World Pilot Gig Championships, and more regularly during the year when the air services between the Isles of Scilly and the mainland are grounded due to poor visibility (see "Notable events" below).

 Scillonian III is part of the emergency response and civil contingency for incidents occurring on the Isles of Scilly.